knraju/statementProcessor/README.md

     * Install Java 8 locally from [oracle.com](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 	* Install Maven; instructions can be found at [maven.apache.org](https://maven.apache.org/install.html)

-* Once your local environment is properly configured, navigate to `statementProcessor`, then build the project by running the following command in your local terminal.
+* Once your local environment is properly configured, navigate to `customer`, then build the project by running the following command in your local terminal.

 	    $mvn install